jlheflin/HartreeFockCppProgram/README.md

 (Not quite up to speed on licensing so if there are any problems please make and issue and get me up to speed!)

-Additionally, the code uses a "screening" tool within the `scf_cycle` function within `functions.cpp`.
+~~Additionally, the code uses a "screening" tool within the `scf_cycle` function within `functions.cpp`.
 This is the only way I could get basis sets with l > 0 to successfully run.
-The impact on adding this code (and why it is necessary) is beyond my grasp at the moment, so I will come back and update this when I know for sure why it needs to be added.
+The impact on adding this code (and why it is necessary) is beyond my grasp at the moment, so I will come back and update this when I know for sure why it needs to be added.~~

+The screening option was needed due to a bug in the indexing of the one-electron integrals in my code.
+As far as I can tell this has been fixed.

 ## Build Instructions